ssMaritime.com & ssMaritime.net

 the dark of night.

-The sea was getting progressively heavier and
+The sea was getting progressively heavier and people

-few biscuits.
-By noon we
+biscuits.
+By noon we were

-sky had cleared but the sea was still quite heavy.
-We rounded the northern tip
+had cleared but the sea was still quite heavy.
+We rounded the northern tip of Scotland between the Northern

-and the Orkney Islands.
+Islands.
 Early morning, around 4 AM, we berthed at Greenock,

 Scotland, The harbor